 Look after the planet and it will look after us.
 Please return me at the end of your visit.
 DISCOVER MORE AT VBG...

-- 1. Admissions Office & Garden Entrance Garden Boutique Shopping - 2.
-Herb & Medicinal Garden: The benefits of nature This garden is an update of a herb and medicinal garden for the 21st century.
-It contains plants that are of use to man that live in our climate, so we include culinary herbs, medicinal plants, fibre plants, decorative plants and cash crops.
+1. Admissions Window & Garden Entrance: Garden Boutique Shopping 2.
+Medicinal Garden:

+This garden is an update of a herb and medicinal garden for the 21st century.
+It contains plants that are of use to man that live in our climate, so we include culinary herbs. medicinal plants, fibre plants, decorative plants and cash crops.
+3. South African Terrace:

-- 3. South African Terrace: A cocophany of colours We have abandonned the usual English style of orderly, graduated height, clumped border planting and developed a dynamic style.
-Don't miss the Lampranthus spp., the Red Hot Pokers, Kniphofia and Zantedeschia, the Peace Lily. - 4.
-Australian Garden: More than Eucalyptus...
-Tree Ferns and Tea Trees are planted densely in the valley here to resemble the scrubby habitat of the riparine flora of New South Wales where short lived seasonal rivers "rip" through a normally dry landscape. - 5.
-Hydrangea Dell - 6.
-New Zealand Events Garden: Where are the flowers?
-In a thicket of New Zealand bush you won't find many flowers, because the flora and fauna of New Zealand evolved in isolation for millions of years. - 7.
-Subtropical Palm Garden: Royal lineage One of the few areas of the garden surviving from the days of the Hospital, this Garden boasts specimens of the "Chusan Palm" Trachycarpus fortunei.
-These are the oldest palms in the British Isles, collected for Queen Victoria. - 8.
-Lawns & Arboretum - 9. edulis Restaurant As fresh as it gets dining with wonderful view over the fountain court
+We have abandonned the usual English style of orderly, graduated height, clumped border planting and developed a dynamic style.
+Don't miss the Lampranthus spp., the Red Hot Pokers, Kniphofia and Zantedeschia, the Peace Lily.
+4. Australian Garden:

+Tree Ferns and Tea Trees are planted densely in the valley here to resemble the scrubby habitat of the riparine flora of New South Wales where short lived seasonal rivers "rip" through a normally dry landscape.

+5. Hydrangea Dell

+6. New Zealand Garden:

+In a thicket of New Zealand bush you won't find many flowers, because the flora and fauna of New Zealand evolved in isolation for millions of years.
+7. Subtropical Palm Garden:

+One of the few areas of the Garden surviving from the days of the Hospital, this Garden boasts specimens of the "Chusan Palm" Trachycarpus fortunei - the oldest palms in the British Isles, collected for Queen Victoria.
+8. Lawns & Arboretum 9. edulis Restaurant: As fresh as it gets dining with wonderful view over the fountain court

-10. Mediterranean Garden: Home of our Echiums A south facing terrace backed by steep rocky banks provides a setting suitable for the planting of Mediterranean species.
-More densely planted areas display aromatic herbs and shrubs filling the air with the heady aromas caused by the volatile oils they produce.
+10. Mediterranean Garden:

+A south-facing terrace backed by steep rocky banks provides a setting suitable for the planting of Mediterranean species.
+More densely planted areas display aromatic herbs and shrubs filling the air with the heady aromas caused by the volatile oils they produce. - Main Paths - --- Not suitable for wheelchairs, pushchairs or people with limited mobility - Wheelchair route Steps There is currently no lift within the main building from the top to middle floors.
+Please enquire about driving to the lower level.
+Access is via stairs or garden paths. ~